Advancing Subsurface Discovery and Geothermal Monitoring with an Agentic Artificial Intelligence Framework: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank the Lawrence Berkeley National Laboratory (LBNL) for providing the necessary resources and support for this research.
-We also acknowledge KAUST for supporting the first author's internship at LBNL, which made this work possible.
+This work is partly supported by the U.S. Department of Energy's Hydrocarbons and Geothermal Energy Office under Contract No. DE-AC02-05CH11231 with Lawrence Berkeley National Laboratory (LBNL).
 We would also like to thank the Geothermal team at LBNL for their valuable feedback and contributions to the development of GAIA.